Tonypandy: Industrial era

 The Tonypandy riots of 1910 and 1911 were a series of violent confrontations between coal miners and police that took place at various locations in and around the Rhondda mines of the Cambrian Combine, a cartel of mining companies in South Wales.
 The riots began when miners at the Ely Pit refused to accept lower wages and the Combine began importing strikebreakers.
-Home Secretary Winston Churchill controversially deployed military forces including cavalry and infantry to support police, resulting in over 500 injuries and contributing to the miners' eventual defeat in August 1911.
+Home Secretary Winston Churchill controversially deployed military forces including cavalry and infantry to support police.
+Though the closest any troops came to Tonypandy was Cardiff, and they played no part in quelling the riots, which resulted in over 500 injuries.
 The events led to lasting bitterness towards Churchill in South Wales and significant radicalisation within the Welsh labour movement.

 In 1936, Tonypandy was the site of the Battle of De Winton Field, a significant anti-fascist confrontation that took place on 11 June when Tommy Moran, propaganda officer for the British Union of Fascists, attempted to hold a rally in the town.
 Between 5,000 and 6,000 anti-fascist demonstrators, comprising local miners, socialists, communists, and trade unionists, mobilised to prevent the fascist meeting.
 After sustained opposition, the BUF was forced to abandon their rally after just thirty minutes, marking their final attempt to establish a presence in Wales.

 Tonypandy, unlike the surrounding villages, then grew as a financial and social hub, providing services and amenities for the neighbouring communities.